mroderick/PubSubJS/README.md

 PubSubJS is a [topic-based](http://en.wikipedia.org/wiki/Publish–subscribe_pattern#Message_filtering) [publish/subscribe](http://en.wikipedia.org/wiki/Publish/subscribe) library written in JavaScript.

-PubSubJS has synchronization decoupling, so topics are published asynchronously.
+PubSubJS has synchronisation decoupling, so topics are published asynchronously.
 This helps keep your program predictable as the originator of topics will not be blocked while consumers process them.

 For the adventurous, PubSubJS also supports synchronous topic publication.
 This can give a speedup in some environments (browsers, not all), but can also lead to some very difficult to reason about programs, where one topic triggers publication of another topic in the same execution chain.